Ahmad-Tamim-Hamad/text-summarization/README.md

 # LangChain Text Summarization

+The main purpose of this project is to demonstrate how LangChain can be integrated with a language model.
+It serves as a simple starting point for working with LangChain.
-This project is a text summarization tool built with **LangChain**, **OpenAI**, and **Streamlit**.
-It allows you to input any text and receive a concise summary.
-You can use it through a web UI or the command line.
+This project is a text summarization tool built using **LangChain**, **OpenAI**, and **Streamlit**.
+It allows users to input any text and receive a concise summary, accessible via both a web interface and the command line.

 ---